 It’s time to understand the journey of secondhand clothing post-export: the salvage market.
 Where the salvage market thrives is within developing countries that are willing to take in millions of tonnes of “stuff” every year via shipping containers.
 These items go for resale in street markets and usually small shops run by marginalized communities.

 Fashion has always had seasons.
-Initially it was 2 collections — for spring/summer and fall/winter, then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
-The fashion industry needs to slow down for the … more
+Initially brands just created 2 collections — for spring/summer and fall/winter — then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
+The … more